Charleston Nursing Home Wandering and Elopement Guide

 What Are Nursing Home Wandering and Elopement?

 - Wandering involves aimless or repetitive movement that can put a resident at risk, even if they remain inside the facility.
 For example, a wandering resident may walk into another resident’s room, which could lead to conflict or an altercation.
 They may also enter areas such as stairwells, kitchens, and chemical storage closets that are not meant for resident access.
-Wandering most often occurs in residents with cognitive impairment, including dementia or Alzheimer’s disease, which affect memory and judgment.
+Wandering most often occurs in residents with cognitive impairment, including dementia or Alzheimer’s disease.
+The National Institute on Aging highlights wandering and getting lost as some of the most critical life-threatening behaviors associated with progressive memory loss.

 - Elopement happens when wandering goes a step further.
 It is when a resident leaves a supervised, secure area unnoticed and unsupervised, often leaving the facility entirely.
 Elopement is far more dangerous than wandering because a resident who leaves the building is exposed to traffic, inclement weather, and an environment that is no longer monitored by staff.

-Both risks are well documented in nursing homes and assisted living facilities, and both are foreseeable.
-Facilities are required to assess every incoming resident for wandering risk and document it in the resident’s care plan.
-Residents with a history of wandering require closer supervision than the general population.
-When a facility fails to identify this risk or identifies it but fails to act, an injury resulting from wandering or elopement is the direct result of that failure.
+Facilities are required to assess every incoming resident for wandering risk and document the assessment in the resident’s care plan.
+If a facility fails to identify this risk, or identifies it but fails to act on it, then an injury resulting from wandering or elopement is the direct result of that institutional failure.
+If your loved one was injured or killed in a wandering or elopement incident at a Charleston area facility, call (843) 881-8644 to speak with Hughey Law Firm.

-Common Causes of Nursing Home Wandering and Elopement
+Common Causes of Charleston Nursing Home Wandering and Elopement

 - Understaffing